 Herbs for Texas

-You will see that on my site I have often listed herbs in the category of landscape plants, such as shrubs and groundcovers.
+You will see that on my site I have often listed herbs in the category of landscape plants, such as shrubs and ground covers.
 Herbs are often overlooked as landscape plants, but in truth, they make some of the very best, easiest to care for, and cheapest plants you can use for shrubs and groundcovers.
-Artemisa is a fine border shrub, and thyme a great small border shrub as well.
+Powis Castle Artemisa is a fine border shrub, and thyme a great small border shrub as well.
 Try using Salad burnet wherever you might want a plant that looks much like a fern.
-It is very pretty, and it can take much more heat and sun than ferns can.
+It is pretty, and it can take much more heat and sun than ferns.
 You will not be disappointed!

-Basil: this herb cannot take freezing weather, so plant it when all danger of frost has passed in the spring.
+Basil: This herb cannot take freezing weather, so plant it when all danger of frost has passed in the spring.
 Everyone knows that basil is essential in Italian cooking.
 You will also find several varieties of basil that are used in other cultural cuisines.
 Plant several kinds and have fun experimenting with them in cooking.
 Plant in rich soil.
 Basil has rather high watering requirements for an herb.
 Plant it with other herbs that need to be watered once a week.
-Although the flowers of many species or decorative, trim them off if you want to cook with it.
+Although the flowers of many species are decorative, trim them off if you want to cook with it.
 It is my opinion that freezing basil does not work well, as much of the flavor is lost.
-You can be moderately successful growing basil under lights indoors through the winter.
+You can be moderately successful growing basil under lights indoors through the winter, but keep the plant close to the light to avoid leggy basil.

 Chives: Chives are easy to grow member of the onion family.
-It can even talk a little bit of shade.
+It can even take a little shade.
 Chives also have pretty flowers in the spring or summer.
 After a few years you can divide your chives and make more bunches.
 To use chives, cut off what you need with a pair scissors.
-There are very few insect problems, except an occasional snail.
+There are very few insect problems, except for an occasional snail.

 Dill: this herb is of course good for making pickles or in potato salad, but it is also important in the butterfly garden as a host for butterfly larva.
 If you use it for this purpose, be sure to have a few more plants in pots that you can move into place when the caterpillars have eaten all the leaves off the dill.